 - Atrophy – An atrophied muscle’s function may be reduced, temporarily or even permanently, if the muscle is not ‘awakened’.

 - Edema – An edema is a build-up of fluid causes by damaged or pressurised capillaries which may then leak into the surrounding tissue.

 - Local ischemia – A local ischemia is a specific muscle pain caused by a lack of blood flow which is very sensitive to the touch.

 - Minute haemorrhages – This is a small amount of bleeding or an abnormal flow of blood which may develop within the bodies blood vessels as a result of underlying conditions or other triggers.

 - Fibrosis – this is where normal tissue is replaced by scar tissue.
 This scar tissue often has a reduced range of motion and is more sensitive then normal tissue.

 During the procedure

 There should always be an initial consultation in which the chiropractor discusses your issue, along with any previous/ongoing medical issues.
 This will help them determine the correct treatment.
 One of the most common questions we get asked is whether the procedure will hurt.
 And the answer is no!
 If the treatment is carried out correctly then you should feel nothing but relief.
 Occasionally there may be some mild discomfort, but some ice and/or massage will settle this down quickly.

 Sometimes we may struggle to get that hallowed ‘crack’, but this is usually because the patient is not sufficiently relaxed and is resistant to the treatment.
 In these cases, we will usually massage the area until the patient is relaxed enough to re-attempting the treatment.

-Morley Chiropractic Clinic have been operating for over 20 years.
+Morley Chiropractic Clinic has been operating for over 20 years.
 We are registered with the British Chiropractic Association, Royal College of Chiropractors and General Chiropractic Council.
 During this time we have treated countless people from Leeds, Wakefield and Bradford for a range of issues.